 When you aren’t having fun in the sea or on the sand, the wider Seven Mile Beach area has a diverse range of activities for all interests.

-You can find two incredible golf courses here—the North Sound Golf Club and the Ritz-Carlton Golf Club.
+You can find two incredible golf courses here — the North Sound Golf Club and the Ritz-Carlton Golf Club.
 Don’t let your game get rusty just because you’re on holiday!

 If you’re looking to immerse yourself in some local culture, visit one of the area’s art galleries:

 For retail therapy and souvenir shopping, there’s something for everyone!
 Camana Bay has pedestrian-friendly streets lined with all kinds of retailers, from jewellers to sports stores.
 There’s also a great farmer’s market here every Wednesday.
+West Shore Center (known locally as Pink Plaza) and the Strand are both recommended shopping spots too, as well as George Town for the duty-free shop.

 With yoga studios, tennis courts, children’s playgrounds, and numerous stunning picnic spots, you’ll only have nothing to do in Seven Mile Beach if that’s what you choose!